 Our programme of work is designed to develop children’s understanding of spiritual and moral issues and to develop an appreciation and learn from the beliefs and rituals of other faiths.
 We hope all children will take part in our religious education lessons but if parents wish children to be withdrawn, they should discuss this with the Head teacher.

 Sex and Relationship Education

-Music and singing are taught throughout the school as part of the New National Curriculum.
+Music and singing are taught throughout the school as part of the National Curriculum.
 Children have the opportunity to use a variety of instruments and specialist teachers teach instruments including the violin, guitar, Dhol drums and samba drums.
 We try to arrange a programme of visiting performing musicians during the year.
 Most children also take part in a ‘Morning of Music ’ at some point during their time at Holbrook.
-If you have any questions please speak to the Music Coordinator.
+If you have any questions please speak to the Music Leader